 5.2.
 Inspection Period.
 Buyer shall have until the date of Closing (herein the "Inspection Period") in which to conduct an investigation of the Property, including, by way of illustration and not in limitation and subject to Section 4.17: inspections as to the physical condition of the Property, investigate the availability of utilities, status of zoning or ability to rezone, zoning codes, building codes, physical condition and any other condition or characteristic of the Property which Buyer may deem necessary or relevant to Buyer in purchasing the Property.
 Should Buyer for any reason become dissatisfied or concerned with the result of any such investigation, search, inquiry or report as contemplated hereby, then Buyer may, prior to the expiration of the Inspection Period, terminate this Contract by written notice thereof to Seller.
 Notwithstanding anything to the contrary contained herein, if Buyer has not terminated this Contract by written notice delivered to Seller prior to Closing, then the Deposit (if any) shall be applicable to the Purchase Price but non-refundable, other than pursuant to Section 5.1 hereof, except in the event of a default by Seller hereunder.

 5.3.
-Delivery of Materials.
-Within five (5) days after the Effective Date of this Contract, Seller shall deliver to Buyer copies of all existing studies, tests, environmental audits, soil borings results, surveys, site plans, reports, plans, permits, petitions, warranties, applications, certificates, reservations, agreements, development orders, approvals, maps, aerials and related materials in its possession relating to the Property.

-5.4.Platting and Zoning Requirements.
-If the Property or any parts thereof, are not platted or suitably zoned, or if variances from the existing zoning classification are required by Buyer, Buyer shall have the right to have the zoning classification or requirements changed, and take such action, including but not limited to, requests or approvals for rezoning submittals, zoning variances, environmental permits, water management district permits, concurrency determinations and reservations, and development agreements, as Buyer deems necessary.
-Seller shall execute whatever instruments are necessary and take whatever action is necessary and fully cooperate to assist Buyer in obtaining such rezoning or variances or other approvals.
+Platting and Zoning Requirements.
+If the Property or any parts thereof, are not platted or suitably zoned, or if variances from the existing zoning classification are required by Buyer, Buyer shall have the right to have the zoning classification or requirements changed, and take such action, including but not limited to, requests or approvals for rezoning submittals, zoning variances, environmental permits, water management district permits, concurrency determinations and reservations, and development agreements, as Buyer deems necessary related to the Property.
+Seller shall execute whatever instruments are necessary and take whatever action is necessary and fully cooperate to assist Buyer in obtaining such rezoning or variances or other approvals for the Property.
 Seller agrees to cooperate with all State, Federal, and local governmental review procedures which are required as part of the local zoning process.
-Further, Seller agrees to timely execute the required documents in order to avoid delays in the local zoning process.
+Further, Seller agrees to timely execute the required documents in order to avoid delays in the local zoning process related to the Property.
 If such rezoning or variance is denied then, at Buyer's election, this Contract shall terminate, and the Deposit shall be refunded to Buyer, unless Buyer waives such zoning requirements in writing.

-5.5.
+5.4.
 Brokerage.
 Both parties agree that Buyer and Seller hereby represent to each other that neither party has dealt with or engaged a broker with respect to the transaction contemplated herein.
 Each party hereby agrees to indemnify the other from and against any claim for brokerage commission or finder's fee asserted by any other person, firm or corporation claiming by, through or under said party.